MojoliciousDotIO/mojolicious.io/blog/2018/12/24/async-await-the-mojo-way/index.markdown

 That code is almost exactly what you'd write for a blocking implementation except that it would block the server and it have to fetch the urls sequentially.
 And yet the code is very easy to follow.

-The [PromiseActions](https://metacpan.org/pod/Mojolicious::Plugin::PromiseActions) handles automatically attaching error handlers to the controller action for you, it is highly recommended when using async actions.
+Note: the [PromiseActions](https://metacpan.org/pod/Mojolicious::Plugin::PromiseActions) plugin automatically attaches error handlers to the controller action when it returns a promise; it is highly recommended when using async actions.

 ## A Word on Implementation